Kyly/MeWidget/README.md

 | rounded | border-radius: 6px |
 | thumbnail | padding: 4px <br> line-height: 1.42857143<br>background-color: #ffffff<br>border: 1px solid #dddddd<br>border-radius: 4px<br>display: inline-block<br>width: 100% \9<br>max-width: 100%<br>height: auto<br>|

+More styles would be great.
+If you have one you would like to add to the widget just give me a pull request.

 [gravatar]: https://gravatar.com "Gravatar"
 [1]: http://fortawesome.github.io/Font-Awesome/cheatsheet/ "Font Awesome Icons"